Koch Foundation Buys Academic Slots

 Untangling the Salaita Case

-Steven Salaita has sued officers of the University of Illinois' cancellation of a faculty appointment because of anti-Israel tweets has created a nationwide controversy.
+Steven Salaita has sued officers of the University of Illinois for firing him because of his anti-Israel tweets.
 What are the legal issues?
 How does academic freedom fit in?

 Harvard Law Review Suppresses Link to a Nan Goldin Photograph